2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.

 If you want a credit card with superior rewards, excellent cash back or a generous sign-up bonus, Chase offers that and more.
 While part of a full-service national bank, the company also issues about two dozen cards with a host of features and benefits.
 Here, we look at:

-As a premier Ultimate Rewards card, the Sapphire Preferred allows you to get 25% more value when you redeem for travel through the portal.
-So, when you earn 60,000 points after a $4,000 spend within the first 3 months of card membership, those points can translate into $750 in travel.
+As a premier Ultimate Rewards card, the Sapphire Preferred allows you to get 25% more value when you redeem for future travel through the portal.
+So, when you earn 60,000 points after a $4,000 spend within the first 3 months of card membership, those points can translate into $750 in travel when travel picks back up.
 You’ll also earn 2X points on travel and dining; just know that there is a $95 annual fee.

 A few small-business cards offer rewards with no annual fee, and this is one of them.
 Earn $500 back after a $3,000 spend within the first 3 months.
 Also, earn 1.5% back on all purchases made for your business.
 Then, any rewards you reap can be transferred to the premier Ultimate Rewards cards to enjoy those cards’ bonus through the portal.

 This exclusive travel card may have a high annual fee ($550), but its high rewards value justifies it for those who are already thinking ahead to frequent future travel.
 Earn 50,000 points after a $4,000 spend within the first 3 months, then earn a $300 travel credit each year and 3X points toward travel and dining after that.
 Also, the Sapphire Reserve offers an incredible 50% more value when you redeem points toward travel with the Ultimate Rewards portal.
 So, your 50,000 sign-up points are worth $750 toward travel.